ShalamarII/Brains/GURPSGeneration/Shops/Shop Traits.md

     damage: N/A
     recoil: N/A
     STreq: N/A

-- 5:
+  - 2:
-    name: Heavy Leather Sleeves
+    name: Torch
-    cost: 50
+    cost: 3
-    weight: 2 lb
+    weight: 1 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A

-- 6:
+  - 3:
-    name: Cloth Cap
+    name: Tent, 4  - Man
-    cost: 5
+    cost: 150
-    weight: "0 lb"
+    weight: 30 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A

-- 7:
+  - 4:
-    name: Cloth Gloves
+    name: Tent, 2  - Man
-    cost: 15
+    cost: 80
-    weight: "0 lb"
+    weight: 12 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A

-- 8:
+  - 5:
-    name: Cloth Sleeves
+    name: Tent, 1  - Man
-    cost: 20
+    cost: 50
-    weight: "2 lb"
+    weight: 5 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A

-- 9:
-    name: Light Cloak
-    cost: 20
-    weight: "2 lb"
-    reach: C,1
-    RoF: N/A
-    bulk: N/A
-    damage: See B404 / See B411
-    recoil: N/A
-    STreq: 5

-- 10:
+  - 6:
-    name: Shoes
+    name: Sleeping Fur
-    cost: 40
+    cost: 50
-    weight: 2 lb
+    weight: 8 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A

-- 11:
+  - 7:
-    name: Leather Pants
+    name: Rope, 3/8", 20 yards
-    cost: 40
+    cost: 10
     weight: 3 lb
     reach: N/A
     RoF: N/A